Weslife2002/backend-mongodb/README.md

 ### Reference Schema

-Reference model on the other hand is suitable for many-to-many relation or the case when the data is to big to be stored inside one document or the related data is not often queried along, it is better to use reference model.
+Reference model on the other hand is suitable for `many-to-many` relation or the case when the data is `too big to be stored inside one document` or the related data is `not often queried along`, it is better to use reference model.

 Here is the syntax where you can define one in mongoose: